 Why is it so important to clean your computer?

 For me it’s essential of the previously mentioned reason: I do like to work within clean, minimalistic and decluttered space.
-Even if I only know that I have a full computer with trash, I can’t really work without worrying about it and neverending willingness to get rid of it.
+Even if I only know that I have a full computer with trash, I can’t really work without worrying about it and neverending willing to get rid of it.

 But besides that there are several other reasons why you most definitely should consider it: